Division of Pensions and Retirement Accounts in Albany

 When a couple divorces, funds that are considered marital property or part of the “marital estate” are those that are subject to division.
 Property acquired before the marriage or inherited may not be part of the marital estate.
 In some cases, this can become very confusing because a piece of property may have been acquired before a marriage but accrued value during the marriage.
 For example, equity on a property may have grown during the marriage.
 In these cases, the value or equity gained during the marriage is part of the marital estate.

 The same holds true for retirement accounts.
-Your divorce attorney will have to establish the initial value of an account prior to the marriage in order to determine what funds constitute property of the marital estate.
+Your Albany attorney will have to establish the initial value of an account prior to the marriage in order to determine what pension or retirement funds are property of the marital estate.
 This procedure is in place to protect those who contributed to the marriage in other ways beyond financial.
 For instance, stay-at-home moms require the support of primary-breadwinner fathers once the divorce is finalized.

 This, however, begs the question: Will extracting the funds from the retirement account subject it to early withdrawal penalties?
 Not necessarily.